Relative quantum cohomology: Tensor potential and relative potential

 the quotient map, and let $f = \int_L b.$ \begin{lm} Let $s\in S$. \begin{enumerate} \item $ \d_s\Ob=p(\dmf\cdot c). $ \item $ \d_s \Omega = \dmf \cdot c. $ \end{enumerate} \end{lm} \begin{proof} By Lemma~\ref{lm:dpsi},

 Lemma~\ref{lm:spc} and the Maurer-Cartan equation~\eqref{eq:bdchdfn} give

 \end{proof}

-\begin{rem} Lemma~\ref{lm:dsomega} shows that from the point of view of the superpotential, point-like bounding chains play a special role.
-Namely, in the generic situation, all possible invariants can be obtained from point-like bounding chains.
-Indeed, for generic $f,$ the point $0 \in S$ is regular.
+\begin{rem} Recall from Definition~\ref{dfn:bdpair} that a bounding chain $b$ is called point-like if $S$ is $1$-dimensional and $f = \int_L b$ is a coordinate function on $S.$ In light of Lemma~\ref{lm:dsomega}, we will now argue that, generically, all open Gromov-Witten invariants can be obtained from point-like bounding chains.
+Indeed, consider a general bounding chain $b$ with $S$ of arbitrary dimension.
+For generic $f,$ the point $0 \in S$ is regular.
 So, after a formal change of coordinates, we may assume that $f$ is one of the coordinate functions on $S.$ Then, Lemma~\ref{lm:dsomega} shows that the superpotentials $\Omega$ and $\Ob$ depend only on $f$ and not the other coordinate functions.
 Replacing $S$ with the one dimensional subspace on which the other coordinate functions vanish, and replacing $b$ with its restriction to this subspace, we obtain a point-like bounding chain.
 The superpotentials $\Omega$ and $\Ob$ associated with this point-like bounding chain contain the same information as the superpotentials associated to the original $b.$ \end{rem}

 Let $U \subset H^*(X;\R)$ be a subspace, and let $(\gamma_W,b)$ be a bounding pair over $W := \rho^{-1}(U) \subset \Hh^*(X,L)$.
 Recall that in Section~\ref{sssec:wallcross} we define $\g_\diamond:=y(1)$.
 By abuse of notation, denote by $\d_\diamond: R_W\to R_W$ the derivation corresponding to $\g_\diamond$. \begin{prop} Suppose $[L]=0$ and $b$ is separated.
 Then